vmware-archive/pivot_pws_tutorial_rails/README.md

 ):
 ```

 Indeed, we haven't yet set up a database for PWS.
+But that was a cumbersome way to retrieve a backtrace.

 ### Installing the 12 factor gem

-We're avoiding a problem in our configuration: our logs don't go to STDOUT.
+We have a problem in our configuration: our logs don't go to STDOUT.
 Setting up logs to go to STDOUT is [one of the 12 factors][12factordotnet-logs] that make an app suitable for deployment on a modern cloud platform like Cloud Foundry.

 As it turns out, the Ruby Buildpack gave us a WARNING that we hadn't installed the 12 factor gem when we pushed.
 Let's do that now.
 Add this line to your Gemfile: